KineticLensman/KineticLensman.github.io/_posts/2018-07-12-blender-commands.md

 date: 2018-07-12
 ---

 For reasons to be discussed elsewhere, I'm teaching myself [Blender](https://www.blender.org/).
 The Blender User Interface is heavily keyboard driven and a knowledge of the keyboard shortcuts is essential for effective interactions.
-Here's a Blender cheatsheet
+Here's an evolving Blender cheatsheet
 ## Basics

 Event |Meaning